-Aamir Khan’s PK creates history, becomes first Hindi film to gross Rs 300 crore
+Box office: 'pk' becomes first Bollywood film to earn Rs 300 crore in India

 Amidst large scale protests by Hindu right-wing groups against 'pk', the Aamir Khan film continues to dominate the box office even in its third week.
 And get this: it has earned the distinction of becoming the first Bollywood film to touch Rs 300 crore in domestic collections.